jfnavarro/st_viewer/README.md

 After that you can just double click in the dataset to open it.
 (more detailed information about this in the wiki).

-You can use our public datasets in this repository (folder test) if you want to try the ST Viewer.

 ## Authors
 Read AUTHORS file